capfab/Public_Documentation/docs/source/CONTRIBUTING_1.md

+# Introduction

-# MJP_VR: Reinforcement Learning and Learning from Demonstration for Robotics
+**Reinforcement Learning and Learning from Demonstration for Robotics**

 <div align="center">